 This is the official name of the program for which an individual is issued a DS-2019 and granted J-1 status.
 Visit the Exchange Visitor Program page.

 This is the individual at the sponsoring institution authorized to approve all program activities of J-1 exchange visitors.
-The RO at The New School can be reached at International Student Services.
+The RO at The New School can be reached at ISS.

 Individuals granted entry to the U.S. on an Exchange Visitor Program.

-The Department of Homeland Security is a branch of the government office which has authority over all aliens in the U.S.
+The Department of Homeland Security is a branch of the government office that has authority over all aliens in the U.S.

 This is the form issued by your sponsoring institution.
 You use it to obtain and renew J-1 visa and J-1 exchange visitor status.
 It states your program sponsor, dates authorized in the program, and your classification.
 The dates on the Form DS-2019 must be kept valid.

-This is the 3" x 4" white card stapled in your passport near your visa, received upon entry to the U.S. It shows the date and place of your most recent U.S. entry and is used by DHS to record when you enter and leave the U.S. This is surrendered to DHS or an airline employee each time you leave the U.S.
+This is your electronic admission record to the U.S., which is retrieved from www.cbp.gov/i94 after arrival in the U.S. It shows the date and place of your most recent U.S. entry and is used by DHS to record when you enter and leave the U.S. This is surrendered to DHS or an airline employee each time you leave the U.S.

 This is the 11-digit number assigned to you by DHS.
-It is on the I-94 card you received when you first entered the U.S. You will keep this same number during your time as an Exchange Visitor in the U.S.
+It is on the I-94 record.
+You will keep this same number during your time as an exchange visitor in the U.S., unless you travel outside of the U.S.

-This important tax identification number is required of all employees in the U.S. An application and information on how/where to apply is available from International Student Services.
+This important tax identification number is required of all employees in the U.S. An application and information on how and where to apply is available from ISS.

 Event Information and RSVPissevents@newschool.edu